-Inspired by "Drawing Lab for Mixed Media Artists" author and artist Carla Sonheim, this is a group project that I am facilitated with my art group for older adults a few years ago.
+Inspired by "Drawing Lab for Mixed Media Artists" artist Carla Sonheim, this is a project that I facilitated in my art group for older adults a few years ago.
 Most of the artists in the group had dementia.

 The process is as follows:

-1. I worked one-to-one with each artist and asked them to draw a face in an 11"x14" sketchbook with thick black marker.
+1. I worked one-to-one with each artist and invited each artist to draw a face in an 11"x14" sketchbook with permanent black marker.

-When people claimed that they did not know how to draw a face, I showed them all of the other drawings, and told them that I would prompt them on how to draw a face.
+When participants claimed that they did not know how to draw a face, I told them that I would prompt them on how to draw a face.

 2. I asked each artist - who wanted to be supported - to draw a circle for the head, two eyes, a nose and mouth, ears and hair on a piece of paper.

 3. I then traced the face onto 14"x14" unbleached cotton, and added a "folk art" pattern around the border.